Average signature and 4-genus of 2-bridge knots: Introduction

 \subsection{Signature and 4-genus}

 The \textit{signature} $\sigma(K)$ of the knot $K$, defined by Trotter \cite{Trotter}, is the difference between the number of positive and negative eigenvalues of $V+V^T$ where $V$ is any Seifert matrix of $K$.
-Gordon and Rick Litherland (1953-2022) express the signature of a knot as the signature of the Goeritz matrix up to a diagrammatic `correction term' \cite[Theorem 2]{GorLit}.
-Gallaspy and Jabuka start \cite{GalJab} and Qazaqzeh, Al-Darabsah, and Quraan complete \cite{QazAlDQur} an analysis of this correction term for 2-bridge knots based on orientations of crossings based determined by parities the numbers of crossings in twist regions.
+Gordon and Rick Litherland (1953-2022) expressed the signature of a knot as the signature of the Goeritz matrix up to a diagrammatic `correction term' \cite[Theorem 2]{GorLit}.
+Gallaspy and Jabuka started \cite{GalJab} and Qazaqzeh, Al-Darabsah, and Quraan completed \cite{QazAlDQur} an analysis of this correction term based on the parities of the number of crossings in each twist region.

 Traczyk \cite{Tra} used the Gordon-Litherland method of computing knot signature to find a diagrammatic formula for the signature of alternating links.
 Specifically, if $D$ is an alternating diagram of a knot where $s_A$ is the number of circles in the all-$A$-smoothing of the knot diagram and where $c_+$ is the number of positively-oriented crossings, then $\sigma(K)=s_A - c_+ -1$, which we use here.
 One benefit of using our approach below is that the orientations of the crossings can be easily determined, as in \cite{Coh:lower}, avoiding the difficulties of \cite{GalJab} and \cite{QazAlDQur}.